diwamishra21/Django-crud-application/README.md

 Well, we have successfully created a CRUD application using Django.
 This complete project can be downloaded here.( https://github.com/diwamishra21/Django-crud-application)

-13. Accessing admin panel, for that you have to create a super user using command- python manage.py createsuperuser
+12. Accessing admin panel, for that you have to create a super user using command- python manage.py createsuperuser
 (than follow instructions)

-Debugging-
+Debugging/basic errors-

 1. MySQL connection Error-
 Solution-